North Dakota oil boom

 Night view of H&P drilling the Bakken.

-The North Dakota oil boom was the period of rapidly expanding oil extraction from the Bakken Formation in the state of North Dakota that lasted from the discovery of the Parshall Oil Field in 2006, and peaked in 2012, With slightly less than 100,000 barrels of oil being produced per day in 2007 to about 1,000,000 barrels produced per day in 2014.
+The North Dakota oil boom was the period of rapidly expanding oil extraction from the Bakken Formation in the state of North Dakota that lasted from the discovery of the Parshall Oil Field in 2006, and peaked in 2012, with slightly less than 100,000 barrels of oil being produced per day in 2007 to about 1,000,000 barrels produced per day in 2014.
 By 2015, there was substantially less growth noted due to a global decline in oil prices.
 The Boom was led by companies such as Continental Resources, Whiting Petroleum, Hess, ExxonMobil and EOG Resources.

 The oil boom was largely due to the successful use of horizontal drilling and hydraulic fracturing, which made unconventional tight oil deposits recoverable.
 Contributing to the boom was a push to commence drilling and production on oil and gas leases before the expiration of their primary term, commonly three to five years, at which time the leases would terminate unless a producing well was drilled on the lease.
 But once production was established, the leases continued as long as oil and gas were continually produced.

-The boom created new jobs and economic growth in tandem with long-lasting negative effects, such as environmental degradation, pollution and infrastructure collapse.
-It dramatically increased the rate of sexual assault and other violent crime perpetrated by workers living in the area's "man camps" against Indigenous women and children in neighboring reservations, exacerbating the ongoing Missing and Murdered Indigenous Women Crisis.